 On the other hand, GridFTP does not offer sophisticated distributed data sharing, which impedes the convenient use of globally distributed resources for scientific studies.
 For example, in a common Grid use-case, a scientist wants to run a simulation on high performance computing systems and analyze results on a visualization system.
 With the Grid technologies available today, the scientist submits the job to a Grid scheduler, such as Condor-G [4].
-The Grid scheduler determines where to run the job, prestages the input data to the running machines, monitors the progress of the running job, and when the job is complete, transfers the output data to the visualization system through GridFTP.
-The output data is reconstructed in the visualization site, and the results are returned to the scientist after reconstruction.
+The Grid scheduler determines where to run the job, pre-stages the input data to the running machines, monitors the progress of the running job, and when the job is complete, transfers the output data is reconstructed in the visualization site, and the results are returned to the scientist after reconstruction.